Martze96/spotimy/README.md

 frontend: npm run dev
 backend: npm start (nodemon script)

+# Development (Learning) finished
+Tested out the deployment on vercel, using the app for a party.
+The app quickly crashed because of too much requests. in last update I improved request performance alot (server does his own requests in a interval, client only get a variable value).
+Tested it with while 10 Client are on the frontend, worked perfectly fine, but broke down again while adding a new song.
+It has something to do with vercel's free tier limit or how the serverless functions work there.
+Behaviour seems like if the server has to do a paralell request, it just crashes.
+Even though I already set Random Time ranges of the interval requests.

+# 02.01.2022 Update
+- Improved performance of requests
+- refactoring

 # 30.12.2022 Update
 - added loading spinner on current song cover when initially loading the page